inovector/MixpostProTeamApp/README.md

 # Welcome to Mixpost Pro

+> [!WARNING]
+> This repository only contains standalone Mixpost Pro.
+> If you're looking for the **Mixpost package**, it's available exclusively to customers with an active license.
+> Please refer to the private repository: <a href="https://github.com/inovector/mixpost-pro-team" rel="nofollow noreferrer">inovector/mixpost-pro-team</a>.
+>

 Mixpost it's the coolest Self-hosted social media management software.

 Easily create, schedule, publish, and manage social media content in one place, with no limits or monthly subscription fees.